oroinc/documentation/commerce/user_guide/orders/create_new.rst

    .. image:: /user_guide/img/sales/orders/CreateOrderLineItems.png
       :class: with-border

 5. In the **Billing Address** section, fill in the billing address details when you are done adding products.
-Use the drop down to select an existing billing address, or select **New address** to add a new one.
+Use the drop-down list to select an existing billing address, or select **Enter Other Address** to add a new one.

    .. image:: /user_guide/img/sales/orders/CreateOrderBillingAddress.png
       :class: with-border

 7. In the **Shipping Address** section, fill in the shipping address details.
-Use the drop down to select an existing shipping address, or select **New address** to add a new one.
+Use the drop-down list to select an existing shipping address, or select **Enter Other Address** to add a new one.

    .. image:: /user_guide/img/sales/orders/CreateOrderShippingAddress.png
       :class: with-border